 And then there was this photograph, which ran under the headline “Last ‘Cowboy’ Rides Over Tenth Ave.
 Route; Tracks Now Elevated, Horses Get New Job.”

 These “proper persons” came to be known as West Side Cowboys, and to give their warning they waved a red flag by day and a red lantern after sundown.
 Still, so many people were injured and killed by trains that Tenth Avenue became known as “Death Avenue.”
 In 1934, as part of Robert Moses’ West Side Improvement Project, the tracks were elevated and tucked behind factories and warehouses, mostly out of sight.
 Trains continued to run on the avenue for another seven years, until George and Cyclone brought the practice to an end.
-They did not, the Times confirmed, exceed the speed limit on their final ride, and fterwards, Cyclone and his cohort — two other horses employed by the railroad — went on to new jobs at a riding academy.
+They did not, the Times confirmed, exceed the speed limit on their final ride, and afterwards Cyclone got a new job at a riding academy.

 The story of the West Side Cowboy, along with photographs that document this unimaginable practice — freight trains and horses lumbering up the avenue — became a popular part of the High Line’s creation story, and have been reproduced countless times since Robert Hammond and Joshua David founded Friends of the High Line in 1999.
 I wrote about it in my book and in umpteen articles on this blog (including this one, which includes rare video footage of a train running south on Tenth Avenue).
 But in the process of doing photo research, I discovered something I hadn’t realized before: the famous photograph we all know and love, the one that became iconic around the world as people told and retold the story of the High Line, is not just any old West Side Cowboy.
 It is, in fact, of George Hayde: